What is SSL

 As a result, providing a secure connection for online browsing is a top priority for Google.
 Just like having a responsive website design, SSL certificates also assist with your website’s SEO.
 Back in 2014, Google announced that it now views HTTPS as a ranking factor.
 Furthermore, failure to use HTTPS/SSL will now have an impact on the credibility of your website and ultimately your brand message.

 The details below are based on the Google Chrome web browser.
-This is especially relevant since Google confirmed that as of July 2018 they would actively alert viewers if they were visiting an unsecured website.
+This is especially relevant since Google confirmed that as of July 2018, they would actively alert viewers if they are visiting an unsecured website.

 This type of site presents the content of its pages via standard HTTP.
 This is most commonly used for basic websites that do not handle sensitive or confidential information.
 Avoid entering financial information or personal details such as usernames and passwords on this type of site.